Arsh1213/getting_started_with_javascript/Chapters/3_primitive_and_reference_types.md

 ## Notes on "null" and "undefined"
 We haven't discussed much about these two mysterious data types, although you might have seen enough clues that indicate they are somewhat special and different than the others.
 In the subsequent chapters we will see some usage of these two data types, but this is a nice opportunity to give a basic explanation of what they are, and how they work.

 __null__ and __undefined__ are unique values themselves, and not a data types per se - not at least like _Number_ and _String_ data types.
 For example, 2 and -5.7 are both numbers, and although they belong to the same data type, they are different in their magnitude, and hence their possible effects on the program.
-However, __null__ and __undefined__ are unique values themselves, and a type in their own right since JavaScript interpreters handle them differently than other kids on the block.
+However, __null__ and __undefined__ are unique values themselves, and a type in their own right since JavaScript interpreters handle them differently than the other kids on the block.

 ### null